slapd−meta — metadirectory backend to slapd

 target.
 If defined before any target specification, it

-applies to all targets (by default, 3
+applies to all targets (by default, 3 times); the global value can be

 overridden by redefinitions inside each target